JACoW-org/docs/docs/General/submission.md

     * then mark the person that will present this abstract at the conference as "**Speaker**" (for posters this will be "*presenter*").
 To perform this action  **click on the "*Speaker*" icon** to the right of the name

-    * you can change the default affiliation by clicking on the "Multiple Affiliations" icon:
+    * you can change the default affiliation by clicking on the "Edit affiliations" icon:
       ![](img/author_edit_affiliations.png)
       which opens a new window where you can search for the affiliation you want:
       ![](img/affiliation_search.png)